ec-europa/toolkit/docs/building-assets.md

 Toolkit provides a way to build theme assets with Gulp.js.

-By default a gulpfile is inclued and as well some npm packages in order to:
+By default a gulpfile is included and as well some npm packages in order to:

 - Look for Scss files and convert them into Css
 - Minify Css and Js